rodolfocarobene/git_lecture/exercises/batch4.md

    _https://github.com/rodolfocarobene/git_lecture.git_)

-5. Create a new branch with your name in this repository (git_lecture) with some small changes and push it.
-Do not use the **main** branch!
-Look from github the branches your colleagues are creating and pushing!
-Pull them all and look at the differences between them.
+5. Create a new branch with your name in this repository (git_lecture) with some small changes and try to push it.
+Does it work?
+Why?
+Try to find on the settings of **your** repository the reason.